-At Forsters restaurant in the Moutere Hills Vineyard we enjoyed a beautifully-presented lunch with views of the vineyard and a small lake with the hills beyond.
+At Forsters restaurant at the Moutere Hills Vineyard, we enjoyed a beautifully presented lunch with views of the vineyard and a small lake with the hills beyond.

 Our cheese plate, goats cheese ravioli, and deconstructed white chocolate cheesecake were delicious and we sampled their wine with our meal.
 I loved the Sauvignon Blanc while Simon was a fan of their Reserve Chardonnay.

 Afterwards we drove to Neudorf Vineyards for a tasting ($10).
 It was a friendly, low-key tasting at the counter—we enjoyed learning more about their wines but didn’t feel pressured to engage in wine-speak.

 We bought a bottle of their Rosie’s Block Chardonnay which became our favourite white wine in New Zealand.